 Now it’s time to start setting your up audiobooks.
 Find somewhere on your computer where you want to store them and go there.
 I have a folder called Ljudbocker on an external drive called F so for me the location would be F:\Ljudbocker\.
 In your folder create a new folder for every author you have.
 It will look something like this

 Now go into into the author folders and create new folders for every book.
 I like to use the format “year – Bookname”, that way I can quickly see what order they should be listened to directly in my file manager but you can use just the bookname as well if you want.
 Booksonic will get the year from the tags inside the files.
-As an example my folder for Arthur Conan Doyle looks like this.
+As an example this is what my folder for Arthur Conan Doyle looks like this.

 Now it’s time to put in your files.
 Booksonic can handle all major audio file formats.
 Put your audio files into the books folder, to add a cover put it in as a jpg called cover, if you want to add a book description create a file called desc.txt and put you description in that.
 To add a narrator you create a file called reader.txt and put in your narrator there.
 There is a third party tool called Booksonic Library Editor that can help you manage these txt files which has worked great for me.